Our Asheville Workers’ Comp Lawyers Can Help You Get Benefits if You Have Been Injured on the Job

 - Temporary disability benefits – If you miss more than seven days of work, you are entitled to temporary disability benefits.
 Temporary disability benefits will be two-thirds of your average weekly wage prior to the incident, up to the maximum benefit amount.
 If you miss more than 21 days of work, the first seven days of missed work will be compensated, too.

-- Permanent disability benefits – If your injuries are permanent and prevent you from doing the work you did prior to the injury or working again in the future, you may continue to receive weekly payments at the rate of two-thirds of your prior wages for 500 weeks, with certain exceptions.
+- Permanent disability benefits – If your injuries are permanent and prevent you from doing the work you did prior to the injury or from working again in the future, you may continue to receive weekly payments at the rate of two-thirds of your prior wages for 500 weeks, with certain exceptions.

 - Permanent partial disability benefits — If you are permanently partially disabled, you may receive the benefits for a set amount of time, depending on the type of injury involved.
 You can find a schedule of injuries and the rate and period of compensation at Article 1 of the Workers’ Compensation Act.